 Does a crested gecko bite hurt?

-Pain is a subjective feeling and some people have a low pain threshold while others have a high threshold.
-It’s difficult to say if the bite will hurt in your individual case.
+Obviously, pain is a subjective feeling and some people have a low pain threshold while others have a high threshold.
+It’s difficult to say if the bite will hurt (much) in your individual case.
 A lot will also depend on the kind of bite.

-Crested geckos have a lot of teeth they’re very small.
-Their bite will feel a bit like a nip or pinch and usually won’t cause the skin the break.
-This is because of their tiny teeth and their lack of biting power – this is also the reason they can’t eat “hard” fruits.
+Crested geckos have a lot of teeth but they’re very small.
+They also lack biting power – this is also the reason they can’t eat “hard” fruits.
 It’s a bit like a fish “biting” in your hand when your hand is in the aquarium.
 You feel something but it doesn’t hurt you.
 In some rare cases, the skin may break but this is seldom heard of.

 Tips and Tricks to Prevent Biting